dis-sg/dis-sg.github.io/_mascotdex/mia.md

 mascot-family:
 ---

-In 2023, the Singapore Co-operative Movement introduced three round, ball-shaped mascots as part of a social media campaign to spotlight the movement’s history. ⁠⁠Each of the mascots—Charlie, Mia, and Shane—embodies a unique characteristic of the co-operatives.
+In 2023, the Singapore Co-operative Movement introduced three round, ball-shaped mascots as part of a social media campaign to spotlight the movement’s history. ⁠⁠Each of the mascots—<a href="https://www.designinsingapore.com/mascotdex/charlie/" target="_blank">Charlie</a>, Mia, and <a href="https://www.designinsingapore.com/mascotdex/shane/" target="_blank">Shane</a>—embodies a unique characteristic of the co-operatives.

 <figure>
 <img src="https://i.imgur.com/SiYe7Fv.jpg" alt="">